ramochelathapelo2-boop/BEST4PETS-COMPANY-TURNOVER-REPORT/README.md

 *	**Survivorship bias:** Current employees still in early tenure may eventually leave
 *	**Missing qualitative data:** No exit interview notes for deeper context

+## EXECUTIVE SUMMARY:
+**Turnover rate:**

+The Customer Support department records the highest employee turnover at **41%**, significantly exceeding the turnover rates of other departments, which range between **24% and 32%**.

+In contrast, the **Finance and IT departments** exhibit the lowest turnover rate at **24%**, suggesting stronger employee retention.
+A deeper investigation into these departments is recommended to identify practices or conditions that contribute to their lower exit rates and assess whether they can be replicated elsewhere.

+**Tenure analysis:**

+Most employee exits occur between **6 and 12 months of employment**.
+This suggests that employees may encounter critical challenges during this period that influence their decision to leave.
+Notably, **employees in the Customer Support department tend to exit earlier** on average than employees in other departments, reinforcing the need for targeted retention strategies within this department.

+**Training:**

+**Training completion** shows a **statistically significant** relationship with retention outcomes (p < 0.05). **Employees who completed training demonstrate an 18% lower turnover rate** compared to those who did not.
+This indicates the importance of structured training programs; therefore it is recommended that training completion be made mandatory for all employees.

+**Engagement and Salary satisfaction:**

+There is minimal difference in salary satisfaction scores between employees who left and those who stayed.
+This indicates that compensation alone is unlikely to resolve the turnover issue.
+Instead, **employee engagement and managerial support emerge as the primary drivers of turnover**, suggesting that efforts should focus on improving leadership effectiveness and employee involvement to enhance retention